Mastodon PostgreSQL Secrets Management

 This document addresses issues related to managing secrets for Mastodon with the Zalando PostgreSQL Operator, including consistent naming conventions.

-Bitwarden Naming Convention Reminder: for consistency, use conventions like mastodon-postgresql-ca
+Bitwarden Naming Convention Reminder: for consistency, use conventions like mastodon-postgresql-ca for secret names.

 CA in separate secret not mounted